Dragon Boat Festival – Create Your Own Five Colour Threads Bracelet Workshop

-Another tradition is wearing five-colored threads bracelet, symbolizing protection and blessings.
-These threads—red, yellow, blue, white, and green—represent the five elements (wood, fire, earth, metal, and water) in Chinese philosophy and are believed to ward off misfortune and bring good luck.
-Families often tie these threads on children’s wrists or ankles, imbuing them with wishes for health and harmony.
+This year, in addition to offering an array of festive treats and serving Kungfu tea, our craft teacher has chosen to guide you in making a five-colored thread bracelet.
+Symbolizing protection and blessings, these threads — red, yellow, blue, white, and green — represent the five elements (wood, fire, earth, metal, and water) in Chinese philosophy.
+They are believed to ward off misfortune and bring good luck.
+Traditionally, families tie these threads on children’s wrists or ankles, imbuing them with wishes for health, safety, and harmony.

 What to Expect: